ryanuber/yum-rocket/README.md

 - `httplib` can do only http and has no keepalive
 - `requests` can do http and keepalive, but can't do ftp (even with `requests-ftp` its dodgy at best) and is not part of stdlib.
-- `urllib` can do http and ftp and keepalive, but currently has a single-operation lock, so not suitable for threading.
+- `urlgrabber` can do http and ftp and keepalive, but currently has a single-operation lock, so not suitable for threading.

 This is a work in progress.
 Use at your own risk.